Everything You Need to Know about Architectural 3D Rendering

 Types of Renderings for Real Estate Marketing

 3D Exterior Renderings – A 3D Exterior render showcases the exterior façade of the property and its surroundings.
-You can either choose to focus only on the building view, or you can opt for a render that shows the building in the context of its surrounding neighbourhood and features, like the garden, roads, and so on.
+You can either choose to focus only on the building view, or you can opt for a render that shows the building in the context of its surrounding neighborhood and features, like the garden, roads, and so on.

 Interior Renders – An interior render shows what the interior of the building looks like.
-The render can focus on one room, or show a view that captures several areas like a lobby, passages leading out from the lobby and doorways.
+The render can focus on one room, or show a view that captures several areas like a lobby, passages leading out from the lobby, and doorways.

 Aerial Renders – A 3D Aerial Rendering provides a view from above, and usually shows the surrounding environment as well as the building.
-This gives a good idea of how the building fits in with the neighbourhood.
+This gives a good idea of how the building fits in with the neighborhood.

 Floor Plans – A 3D Floor Plan rendering adds depth and perspective to a traditional 2D plan.
 It allows potential home buyers to visualize the space very clearly, and get a clear understanding of spatial relationships within the building and without.

-Walkthroughs – A 3D Walkthrough is in the form of a video output and allows the client to virtually walk through the building, even before the actual construction process begins.
+Walkthroughs – A 3D Walkthrough is in the form of video output and allows the client to virtually walk through the building, even before the actual construction process begins.
 Clients can get a clear understanding of the property’s layout, and features.

 What Typical Inputs are required?